 May 16 – May 17, 2020

-The 3,400 words of lockdown/pandemic journals posted here are removed, because I don’t want them here anymore.
-I’ll be reposting them somewhere else.
-Plz contact if interested..
+I removed 3,400 words of lockdown/pandemic journals because I don’t want them here anymore.
+I’ll be reposting somewhere else.

-The 960 words of lockdown/pandemic journals posted here are removed, because I don’t want them here anymore.
+I removed 960 words of lockdown/pandemic journals because I don’t want them here anymore.
 I’ll be reposting them somewhere else.
-Plz contact if interested..

 Let me whisper.
 Let me bring these words to you, let them turn yellow then purple like light diffusing through polluted air.
 In a sound of voice I long to hear and embrace floats near me.
 Connect these words in us through this space, not by chains of past offenses identity crises and grievances.
 Let them feel comforting and welcomed, not as wounds, feel like birds at dawn singing through cold air or a bell tower carillon drop notes over chaotic streets on the way home from work in the evening.
 Let these words mean nothing, let them be nothing, let them exist for no indisputable purpose or explicit reason, yet not be treated as meaningless.
 Let them not be crowded out with opinions, nor create such crowds.
 What makes such opinions more meaningful?